BjornKennethHolmstrom/CosmicSyncCore/README.md

 ## Decentralized File Storage with Helia

-CosmicSyncCore uses Helia, a modern, modular implementation of IPFS, for decentralized file storage.
+CivicBase uses Helia, a modern, modular implementation of IPFS, for decentralized file storage.
 Helia offers several advantages:

 - Improved performance and scalability for content retrieval and file management
 - Better integration with decentralized web applications (PWAs)